2022 Asian Men's U20 Volleyball Championship: Format

 Preliminary round: All teams are divided into 6 pools.
 Robin round to classify ranking.
 Top 2 teams advance to Classification round of 1st - 12th places.
 The bottom teams to enter to Classification round of 13th - 18th.

 Classification & Final round: Knockout stage.
 Drawing of lots will be taken to determine the best team of each group's opponent.
 Winner to advance to quarterfinals.
 The best team of Pool A and Pool B and their opponents will enter to quarterfinal directly.
 Teams have faced each other in Preliminary round will not play again in Classification round.
-The losing teams at knockout stage are subjectd to play classification match to determine final ranking.
+The losing teams at knockout stage are subjected to play classification match to determine final ranking.